nancyast/TINYpulse/README.md

 # How to start
 - Open terminal
-- Run "Yarn install" or "npm install"
+- Run "yarn install" or "npm install"
+- Run "yarn start" or "npm start"